If you are searching for “acid wash pool“, “how to acid wash a pool“, “acid wash pool cost” or “why acid wash pool“, this post should help!

 - Combine 1 gallon (3.8 liters) of Muriatic acid (remember Muriatic Acid is a dangerous corrosive, strong mineral acid) with 1 gallon (3.8 liters) of water in a flower watering can.
 Acid must be added to the water and not the other way around.
 Be sure to follow this rule.

-- Saturate one of the pools walls with a hose.
+- Saturate one of the walls of the pool with a hose.
 The hose should not have a nozzle and water should be constantly running from the hose.

 - Pour your acid mixture on the pool wall from the top to bottom in 10-foot segments at a time, leaving the acid on the plaster for around 25-30 seconds.
 During this time, you should be scrubbing and cleaning the pool wall with a pool brush.